rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-compositor-reference/graphics-compositor-for-developers/custom-scene-renderer.md

 # Custom Scene Renderer

-You can create custom renderer by implementing directly the `ISceneRenderer (ref:{SiliconStudio.Xenko.Rendering.ISceneRenderer})` or by using a delegate through the `SceneDelegateRenderer (ref:{SiliconStudio.Xenko.Rendering.SceneDelegateRenderer})`
+You can create custom renderer by implementing directly the @'SiliconStudio.Xenko.Rendering.ISceneRenderer' or by using a delegate through the @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer'

 # Implementing an ISceneRenderer

 You can use a base implementation of this interface

-- `SceneRendererBase (ref:{SiliconStudio.Xenko.Rendering.SceneRendererBase})`: Provides a default implementation of `ISceneRenderer (ref:{SiliconStudio.Xenko.Rendering.ISceneRenderer})` and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
+- @'SiliconStudio.Xenko.Rendering.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
-- `SceneRendererViewportBase (ref:{SiliconStudio.Xenko.Rendering.SceneRendererViewportBase})`: Inherits from `SceneRendererBase (ref:{SiliconStudio.Xenko.Rendering.SceneRendererBase})` and add the ability to configure a specific viewport
+- @'SiliconStudio.Xenko.Rendering.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.SceneRendererBase' and add the ability to configure a specific viewport